cambridge-maths-school/nea24-ivan/writeup/writeup.typ

    - If valid, add to local mempool
    - If invalid, discard
 3. Node forwards T to all connected peers
-4. Repeat steps 2-3 for each peer`
+4. Iterate steps 2-3 for each peer`

 Block propagation in p2p network:\
 Input: Mined Block B\